Veronica Samuels

 There are well-maintained restrooms, outdoor showers, BBQ grills, plenty of green spaces, and fishing piers.

-One of the many fun things to do in Yuma is the hour-long Yuma River tubing activities which begin at Gateway Park.
+One of the many fun things to do in Yuma is the hour-long Yuma River tubing activities, which begin at Gateway Park.
 Join the locals for a jog, walk, or bike along the river.

 This is the best place to capture the beautiful views of the historic Ocean To Ocean Bridge, a National Historic Landmark initially designed to carry the Ocean to Ocean Highway.